HOA-2/SlicerNeuroSegmentation/README.md

   The manual for performing segmentations with the Neurosegmentation module will be available soon.

 - ### Neuroparcellation
-  Instructions on how to use the Neuroparcellation module can be found [here](docs/NeuroParcellation.md).
+  Instructions on the workflow using the Neuroparcellation module can be found [here](https://cma.mgh.harvard.edu/research-2/).

-  Internal user manual can be found [here](https://cma.mgh.harvard.edu/wp-admin/post.php?post=2281).
+  Additional information on the interface can be found [here](docs/NeuroParcellation.md).

 ## Support